Dirt, Gravel and Low Volume Roads

 What steps are required?

-- Road supervisors are encouraged to meet on-site with conservation officials, including the members of the QAB, and agree on corrective actions that are appropriate, affordable, and feasible.
+- Road supervisors are encouraged to meet on-site with conservation officials and agree on corrective actions that are appropriate, affordable, and feasible.

 - The QAB reviews all applications, according to adopted timeframes and schedules.
 The QAB makes project-funding recommendations to the County Conservation District Directors.